 After the analog read node, add a gauge Dashboard node.
 Edit it and add new ui_group and new ui_tab.
 Select a sample size, like 6x5.
 And set the range between 0 and 2048.

 Edit the parameter you want, save changes and deploy.
-Go to your dashboard either through the menu or add a /ui in your URL after the 1880 like: localhost:1880/ui and control your temperature!
+Go to your dashboard either through the menu or add a /ui in your URL after 1880 like: localhost:1880/ui and control your temperature with your open source PLC Raspberry Pi!